samyabdellatif/labs/README.md

-# Laboratory Schedule Management System
+# Classroom Schedule Management System

-A comprehensive web application for managing laboratory schedules and lecture bookings, built with Python, Flask, and MongoDB.
+A comprehensive web application for managing classroom schedules and lecture bookings, built with Python, Flask, and MongoDB.

 ## 🚀 Quick Start